-One-to-one interactions with your followers should be a key point on any social media marketer's agenda.
-And we don't mean social customer care only!
+One-to-one interactions with your followers should be a key point on any social media marketer's agenda — and we don't just mean social customer care!
 Answering your customers' questions (or complaints) surely is important, but you also need to engage your audience in meaningful conversations, through both direct messaging and public comments.

 Examples of great personalized marketing on social media